 Section 8.
-The Board of Governors may, in its discretion, exempt from the payment of dues any member in Good Standing who has been elected or appointed to public office where in the opinion of the Board the election or appointment to such office reflects particular honor upon the Club.
-In no event, however, shall the exemption so granted extend beyond the respective member’s tenure in said office.
+The Board of Governors may, in its discretion, exempt from the payment of dues any Member in Good Standing who has been elected or appointed to public office where in the opinion of the Board the election or appointment to such office reflects particular honor upon the Club.
+However, in no event shall the exemption so granted extend beyond the respective member’s tenure in said office.

 Section 9.
 The Executive Committee or Board of Governors may, by a majority vote, expel, suspend, or censure any member of the Club for any act or conduct which, in the opinion of the Board, is detrimental to the interests of the Club.
 Members must receive notice in writing a copy of the charge(s) referred against them within five days of the decision.

 Section 10.
-Former Club members who were expelled may be reinstated by action of the Executive Committee or Board of Governors in accordance with such terms and conditions as shall be established in the discretion of the Executive Committee or Board of Governors, including the payment of a reinstatement fee.
+Former Club members who were expelled may be reinstated by the Executive Committee or Board of Governors under such terms and conditions as shall be established in the discretion of the Executive Committee or Board of Governors, including the payment of a reinstatement fee.

 Section 11.
-Members are defined as being in “Good Standing” if they have no dues outstanding, have not been expelled, suspended, or censured, and have attended at least two meetings in the previous twelve months.
+Members are defined as being in “Good Standing” if they have no outstanding dues, have not been expelled, suspended, or censured, and have attended at least two meetings in the previous twelve months.

 Section 12.
 “Voting Members” and “Voting Membership” shall be defined as all General Members in Good Standing who are not also voting members of any other local Young Republican organization.

 Section 13.
 Voting Privileges for Club members, including the Executive Committee, and the Board of Governors, may be suspended if they are delinquent in their financial obligations to the Club or its contracted agents.